Barnwell: Where Chiefs-Rams ranks in best regular-season games ever

 The narrative is legendary, but what's lost to the story of what came afterward is an excellent game in itself.
 This was a much different game from Super Bowl XLII, where the Giants harassed Tom Brady in a low-scoring affair.
 Here, Steve Spagnuolo's defense sacked Brady only once, and Manning went shot-for-shot with Brady while throwing four touchdown passes.
 Brady racked up 356 yards and two scores.

-The Giants led 28-16 in the third quarter and were clinging to a 28-23 lead entering the fourth, but Brady hit Randy Moss for a 65-yard touchdown to take a 31-28 lead, and after Manning threw his lone interception on the day, the Patriots took advantage of the short field to go up 38-28 with a Laurence Maroney score.
+The Giants led 28-16 in the third quarter and were clinging to a 28-23 lead entering the fourth, but Brady hit Randy Moss for a 65-yard touchdown to give the Patriots a 31-28 lead, and after Manning threw his lone interception on the day, New England took advantage of the short field to go up 38-28 with a Laurence Maroney score.
 The Giants scored on Plaxico Burress' second TD catch of the game with 1:08 to go to make it 38-35, but the Pats recovered the ensuing onside kick to seal their undefeated regular season.
 What happened next?

 7. Eagles 43, Rams 35 in Week 14, 2017